aws-amplify/docs/docs/cli/graphql-transformer/directives.md

 ### Generates

-The `@http` directive will create one HTTP datasource for each identified base URL.
+The `@http` transformer will create one HTTP datasource for each identified base URL.
 For example, if multiple HTTP resolvers are created that interact with the "https://www.example.com" endpoint, only a single datasource is created.
 Each directive generates one resolver.
 Depending on the definition, the appropriate `body`, `params`, and `query` input types are created.
+Note that `@http` transformer does not support calling other AWS services where Signature Version 4 signing process is required.